-Regarding the power supply voltage range of the machine, please refer to "Main parameter" table.
-This equipment is of automatic voltage compensation, which enables the maintaining of the voltage range within the given range.
-In case that the voltage of input power supply amperage exceeds the stipulated value, it is possible to cause damage to the components of this equipment.
-Please ensure your primary power supply is correct.
+Regarding the power supply voltage range of the machine, please refer to "Main Parameter" table.
+This equipment will automatically compensate for input voltage variations within a specific range.
+In circumstances where the voltage of the input power supply exceeds the stipulated value, it is possible to cause damage to the internal components of this equipment.
+Please ensure your primary power supply is correct."